fuzziqersoftware/sharedstructures/README.md

 HashTable and PriorityQueue are not necessarily consistent in case of a crash, though this will be fixed in the future.
 For now, be wary of using a HashTable or PriorityQueue if a process crashed while operating on it.

-PrefixTree and Queue are always consistent and doesn't need any extra repairs after a crash.
-However, some memory in the pool may be leaked if a process crashes while operating on the structure, and there may be some extra (empty) nodes left over.
-These nodes won't be visible to reads, and in the case of PrefixTree, the empty nodes will be deleted or reused when a write operation next touches them.
+PrefixTree, Queue, AtomicVector, and IntVector are always consistent and don't need any extra repairs after a crash.
+However, some memory in the pool may be leaked if a process crashes while operating on the structure, and there may be some extra (empty) allocated objects left over.
+These objects won't be visible to reads, and in the case of PrefixTree, the empty nodes will be deleted or reused when a write operation next touches them.

 ## Time complexity